 This area is located near the center of Accra, Ghana's capital city.

 Agbogbloshie (Sodom and Gomorrah) in Accra, Ghana/ December 2018 Photo Credit: Muntaka Chasant

 More than 100,000 Ghanaians live in this area, so I reckon we'll be here for some time.

 Dirty air, mainly from old cars and trucks, open burning of residential trash, road dust, and biomass-fuelled cookstoves, is responsible for more than 28,000 premature deaths in Ghana every year, World Health Organization figures show.

 The open burning of electrical wires to recover the copper materials inside is a major source air pollution in Accra Central.

 Agbogbloshie is also the largest open food market in Accra.
 Shoppers, children, and livestock are exposed to toxic substances such as arsenic, PCBs, lead, dioxins, and furans, every day.

 I put together a short video about the open burning below.
 The scenes were mostly captured with a mobile phone (handheld), so nothing spectacular there.
 Just for illustration purposes.

 The video closely look at the urban mining of copper and other rare earth metals at the Agbogbloshie e-waste dump and how it could be exposing Accra residents to serious health risks.

-Agbogbloshie - A short video
+Agbogbloshie - A short mobile film

 Please leave your comments below, and let us know what you think!